david-erb/david-erb/README.md

 Programs in C, C++, C#, Python, Javascript, PHP, HTML, Java and probably some others I hesitate to mention like VBA and FORTRAN.

-Formerly employed at: MaxIV Synchrotron, Dtack (freelance), AT&T Bell Labs, Max-Planck-Institut für Plasmaphysik, University of Illinois, IBM
+Formerly employed at: MaxIV, Dtack (freelance), AT&T Bell Labs, Max-Planck-Institut für Plasmaphysik, University of Illinois, IBM